The Best HideMyAss Alternative: Cheap HMA Replacements To Keep You Safe

 CyberGhost’s download speeds are quite weak, though it had high upload speeds and minimal latency based on our U.S. speed tests.
 You can read our CyberGhost review to see its speed test results, but it does lag behind HMA in that regard.

 CyberGhost has several specialty servers, but the standout ones are the NoSpy servers, which are CyberGhost’s in-house servers built as an extra hedge against the prying eyes of your internet service provider and snoopy governments that could subpoena CyberGhost concerning user data.
 They are also one of the advanced features that make CyberGhost a great VPN for Russia and other repressive regimes.

 In terms of price, CyberGhost is one of the cheapest VPNs on the market.
-Its three-year-plan is just $2.37 per month, and you even get an additional three months for free on top of that.
+Its two-year-plan is just $2.37 per month, and you even get an additional three months for free on top of that.
 There’s also a generous 45-day money-back guarantee.

 Does HideMyAss Keep Logs?

 HideMyAss has, in fact, been caught keeping logs on user activity when it revealed the identity of a user named Cody Kretsinger, in 2011 to the FBI.
 Kretsinger was later tried and sentenced to a year in jail for hacking Sony Pictures Entertainment.

 HideMyAss’s server network and its no-logs policy fall short.
 Unfortunately, these are key areas of a VPN that can’t be easily overlooked, hence the need for alternatives.
 Thankfully, we have you covered with the HideMyAss alternatives in this article.